 Following this final endorsement from Eastern Partnership ministers, the EU4Digital Facility in October 2020 launched the EaP-EU roaming study, which is a new activity under the Telecom Rules thematic area.
 One of the underlying assumptions for further assessing the feasibility of a common EaP-EU roaming space is the signing of the RRA among Eastern partner countries, which is also being facilitated by the EU4Digital team.

-The signing ceremony of the RRA is expected to take place in late February or early March 2021.
+The signing ceremony of the RRA is expected to take place in Autumn 2021.
 Looking further, should the common roaming space between the EaP and EU Member States prove to be feasible, the EaP-EU study will aim to suggest the most appropriate legal, economic and technical option for implementation.